Has Globalization Become a Stale Cookie?

 This was too much for the Commission, which opened investigations on these cases, charging the governments of restricting the freedom of establishment of foreign companies on national markets and restricting the free flow of capitals by making national companies less contendible.
 Proceedings for the infringement of the EC Treaty (providing for such freedoms) have been opened against some 20 Member States, but the most serious charges concern France, Spain and Italy, which are all trying to protect national companies in the energy sector.

 The story raises a number of considerations.
 Globalization has been magnified as a driver for economic development.
-Jobs and workers' economic and social stability have been sacrified on the assumption that globalization is efficiency-driven and makes of flexibility a condition to survival of businesses.
+Jobs and workers' economic and social stability have been scarified on the assumption that globalization is efficiency-driven and makes of flexibility a condition to survival of businesses.
 Then we find out that globalization works when children manufacture soccer balls at one dollar per day, but miserably fails when it is called upon to liberalize the banking, energy and defense markets, traditionally fertile grounds for anticompetitive practices resulting in consumers' exploitation.